AlexBezuska/JSLou-2017/README.md

 ## How it works

-This is a web app that takes a two JSON files:
+This is a web app that takes two JSON files:

-* One that is an array of objects
+* one that is an array of objects, and
-* and one that is a template for objects
+* one that is a template for creating objects

 This project will create a web page with a table of objects, and a form for creating, updating, and deleting those objects.

-The resulting objects can be used for anything: blog posts, events, portfolio items etc.
+The resulting objects can be used for anything: blog posts, events, portfolio items, etc.

-The JSON to create the form uses the [Formly api format](#defining-your-data-model) to keep things consistent.
+The JSON to create the form uses the [Formly API format](#defining-your-data-model) to keep things consistent.

 ## How to contribute

 * Check the [github issues](https://github.com/AlexBezuska/json-editor/issues) to see if any specific help is needed, there might be something that fits your skills!
-* Other pull requests are always welcome, especially for errors or tyops you discover, adding cool new features to help the community.
+* Other pull requests are always welcome, especially for errors or tyops you discover, or adding cool new features to help the community.

 ## Instructions